kariukic/sivio/docs/source/tutorial.rst

 A breakdown of the command is as follows:

 - ``--sim`` - States that we are in simulation mode.
-Sometimes you might have simulated data already so you might want skip this argument and just do stuff like imaging, source matching and plotting.
+Sometimes you might have simulated data already so you might want skip this argument and only do things like imaging, source matching and plotting.
 - ``-topim`` - This is a combination of five arguments.
 You can just skip the argument for any unrequired functionality.

             - ``t`` - simulate true sky visibilities,